Guest blogger Emily speaks about how to keep safe in the summer holidays.

 - Always wear a life jacket when necessary

-I stress the fact that you should always keep a small diary or short notes on when your seizures are occurring and what you were doing at the time, you can do this by downloading the Young Epilepsy App.
+I stress the fact that you should always keep a small diary or short notes on when your seizures are occurring and what you were doing at the time.
 Staying safe in the summer is really important and with this post I aim to help as many readers as possible.